 Childhood Lost is an autobiographical project, self portrait in a different body, exploring the nature of portraiture and memory.
 As a mother I have found myself analysing notions and representations of childhood.
 I see my daughter’s experiences of growing up in urban England conflicting with my own experiences of growing up in rural Poland.
-I must confess that my own childhood was not a source of many happy memories, perhaps the most resonant of which are the times I escaped to a world of fantasy played out in the forests surrounding my home village of Chelmsko.
+My own childhood was not a source of many happy memories, perhaps the most resonant of which are the times I escaped to a world of fantasy played out in the forests surrounding my home village.
 I have produced a series of portraits that evoke characters that populate this world we know as childhood.
 A court of characters from myth and dreams.
 The images are aesthetically inspired by portraiture from the Golden Age of Dutch painting.
 By drawing on paintings as inspiration I am hoping to give a timeless feel to the images.
 Key to the project is the painstaking styling and costume making, which I am using to evoke these different persona played out by my daughter Nell.

 GOLD MEDAL from THE ROYAL PHOTOGRAPHIC SOCIETY 2011.London, UK.